Sometimes a list of search results isn’t always the best way to present information found in a search.

 In Local Search, business information tied to locations is the payoff for this kind of data extraction.
 In Definitions and Question Answering results from Google, definitions and answers are provided without a real need to see the source of those results.

-The Timeline and Map searches do provide reasons to click through to find out more about the facts cited.
+The Google Timelines and Map searches do provide reasons to click through to find out more about the facts cited.
 Will search interfaces like this cause you to think about how you present dates and locations on your web site?